Elvis Evolution

 Positioned as the final destination, the Aftershow Bar evokes the atmosphere of a secret speakeasy.
 With a DJ booth, live band, and plenty of space for drinks and dancing, it’s a bourbon-soaked, blues-filled after party where guests can celebrate into the night.

-The F&B environments at Elvis Evolution now act as essential narrative devices in the overall experience.
 From the communal buzz of the diner to the transportive energy of the bars, guests are continuously immersed in authentic, atmospheric spaces carefully choreographed to the rhythm of the story.